GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 When the CrUX and Lighthouse CLS scores of PageSpeed Insights are not in line, then this likely indicates post-load CLS.
 Without field data helping to identify the reason (that we will cover next), these can be more tricky to track down.

-The [Web Vitals Chrome extension](https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma) can be used to monitor CLS as you interact with a page, either in a heads up display, or in the console (where you can get more details above the elements shifted).
+The [Web Vitals Chrome extension](https://chrome.google.com/webstore/detail/web-vitals/ahfhijdlegdabablpippeagghigmibma) can be used to monitor CLS as you interact with a page, either in a heads up display, or in the console—where you can get more details above the elements shifted.

 As an alternative to using the extension, you can browse your web page while [recording layout shifts using a Performance Observer](/cls/#measure-layout-shifts-in-javascript) pasted into the console.